stephenajulu/julzinsight.co/content/services/enterprise-software-solutions.md

 - OpenCart: A free and open-source e-commerce platform.
 - Spree Commerce: A complete open-source e-commerce solution built with Ruby on Rails.

-### 8. Document Management
+### 8. Document Management System
-Document management and workflow solutions help businesses manage, store, and track electronic documents and automate document-centric processes.
+Our electronic document management systems help you organize, store, track, automate, and retrieve documents efficiently.
+We provide solutions that support document workflows, version control, and secure access, ensuring your information is always accessible and protected.

 Open-Source Software:
 - Alfresco: An open-source enterprise content management system.